Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: Abstract

 \section{Abstract}

-\glsresetall To conduct real-time analytics computations, big data stream processing engines are required to process unbounded data streams at millions of events per second.
+\glsresetall Real-time analytics workloads require big data stream processing engines to process unbounded data streams at millions of events per second.
 However, current streaming engines exhibit low throughput and high tuple processing latency.
-Performance engineering is complicated by the fact that streaming engines constitute complex distributed systems consisting of multiple nodes in the cloud.
-A profiling technique is required that is capable of measuring time durations at high accuracy across nodes.
-Standard clock synchronization techniques such as the network time protocol (NTP) are limited to millisecond accuracy, and hence cannot be used.
+Performance engineering of streaming engines is a complex task because they constitute distributed systems with computations orchestrated across multiple cloud nodes.
+Hence a profiling technique capable of measuring time durations at high accuracy across the nodes of a streaming engine is required.
+The network time protocol establishes a notion of global time by syncing each client node's local clock to one or more designated time servers.
+The network time protocol is limited to millisecond accuracy and thus unsuitable for fine-grained performance measurements.
+Special-purpose hardware devices such as satellite-derived reference clocks are not available to the guest virtual machines of public cloud offerings and thus not viable for enhancing the accuracy of the guest's local clock.

-We propose a profiling technique that relates the time-stamp counters (TSCs) of nodes to measure the duration of events in a streaming framework.
-The precision of the TSC relation determines the accuracy of the measured duration.
-The TSC relation is conducted in quiescent periods of the network to achieve accuracy in the tens of microseconds.
+We propose an inter-node time duration measurement technique that obviates the need to maintain global time.
+Instead, we establish a linear relation between the timestamp counters of each pair of nodes to derive time durations where the start and end events occur on different nodes of the streaming framework.
+The precision of the relation determines the measurement accuracy.
+This relation is obtained in quiescent periods of the network to achieve accuracy in the tens of microseconds on a \SI{10}{\giga\bit\per\second} Ethernet network.
 We propose a throughput-controlled data generator to reliably determine the sustainable throughput of a streaming engine.
-To facilitate high-throughput data ingestion, we propose a concurrent object factory that moves the deserialization overhead of incoming data tuples off the critical path of the streaming framework.
-The evaluation of the proposed techniques within the Apache Storm streaming framework on the Google Compute~Engine public cloud shows that data ingestion increases from \SI{700}{\kilo{}} to \SI{4.68}{\mega{}} tuples per second, and that time durations can be profiled at a measurement accuracy of \SI{92}{\micro\second}, which is three orders of magnitude higher than the accuracy of NTP, and one order of magnitude higher than prior work.
+We facilitate high-throughput data ingestion with our concurrent object factory that moves data tuple deserialization overhead off the critical path.
+The evaluation of the proposed techniques within the Apache Storm streaming framework on the Google~Compute~Engine shows that data ingestion increases from \SI{700}{\kilo{}} to \SI{4.68}{\mega{}} tuples per second.
+Our technique enables profiling time durations at a measurement accuracy of \CPINTERMAX{}, three orders of magnitude higher than the accuracy of NTP and one order of magnitude higher than prior work.

 }

 \glsresetall

 \IEEEdisplaynontitleabstractindextext